Symmetry Type Graphs on 4-Orbit maps: Some review on maps

 Moreover, $s_j$ is not an automorphism of the map $\mathcal{M}$ because it does not induce a homeomorphism of the surface $S$, it is merely a bijection in the set of flags (see \emph{e.g.} \cite[Section 2]{CPRRV}).

-The \textbf{monodromy group}\footnote{Stephen E. Wilson in \cite[pag.
-540]{Wilson} calls this group as the \emph{connection group}.} $Mon(\mathcal{M})$ of the map $\mathcal{M}$ is the subgroup of the permutations group of the set of flags $\mathcal{F(M)}$, which is generated by the elements $s_0$, $s_1$ and $s_2$, \emph{i.e.},
+The \textbf{monodromy group}\footnote{There are some other authors that now prefer to refer to this group as the connection group.
+Stephen E. Wilson was the one introducing the subject like this.} $Mon(\mathcal{M})$ of the map $\mathcal{M}$ is the subgroup of the permutation group of the set of flags $\mathcal{F(M)}$, which is generated by the elements $s_0$, $s_1$ and $s_2$, \emph{i.e.},

 Let $\Phi$ be a flag of the map $\mathcal{M}$ and let $j_0$ and $j_{1}$ be index in the set $\{0,1,2\}$, then by equation (\ref{j_adjacent}) we introduce the following notation

 Hence, one can naturally define the right action of $Mon(\mathcal{M})$ on $\mathcal{F(M)}$ as follows